Fuyukai/Reborn-Rebalance/README.rst

 .. code-block:: fish

-    poetry run into-toml <path to your Reborn directory> <path to new data directory>
+    pdm run into-toml <path to your Reborn directory> <path to new data directory>

-This can successfully parse the data from a clean Reborn 19.16 installation, as well as all All-Gen installations up to version 7.0.
+This can successfully parse the data from a clean Reborn 19.17 installation, as well as all All-Gen installations up to version 8.0.
 Other mods are not guarenteed to work or import correctly; if the PBS files are successfully ingested by the game, please open an issue and I'll adjust the parsing code.